Continuing the culture of

 When making the reservation, please inform our staff if there are any ingredients you would prefer not to be served or if you have any food allergies.

-For the time being, we will only open for take-out and lunch reservations.
+For the time being, we will only open for take-out, lunch, and dinner reservations.

 Please make your reservations at least 2 days in advance.